Alcoholism is a very serious and prevalent addiction, but you are not alone in your search for recovery.

 Do I Need Alcohol Detox?

+Individuals who are physically dependent or addicted to alcohol need to complete an alcohol detox program before enrolling in drug and alcohol rehab.
 Abruptly stopping the consumption of alcohol after consistent abuse can be very dangerous if attempted at home without medical supervision.
 Medically-assisted detox is a safe and comfortable way to stop abusing alcohol.
 If you have been drinking heavily on a consistent basis for years, your body has most likely developed a dependency on alcohol and you will need to complete a detox program before beginning alcohol addiction treatment.